pyne/pyne/docs/devsguide/style_guide.rst

 ===========
 Style Guide
 ===========
-PyNE is a polyglot project about a technical subject with many indpendent developers and users.
+PyNE is a polyglot project about a technical subject with many independent developers and users.
 To keep our heads on straight we have adopted the following styles and conventions.
 We use these throughout the code base to ensure consistency.

 ----------------------------------
 Rules to Write By
 ----------------------------------
-It is important to refer to things and concpets by their most specific name.
+It is important to refer to things and concepts by their most specific name.
-When writing PyNE code or documentation please use technical terms approriately.
+When writing PyNE code or documentation please use technical terms appropriately.
 The following rules help provide needed clarity.

 ***********